s-ccs/unfold_duration/typst-paper2/main.typ

 */
 == Results

 #cite(<mumford.etal_2023a>, form: "prose") established a reaction time effect in multiple different experimental paradigms.
 Here, we re-analyzed their dataset using a ROI approach, and successfully reproduced this wide-ranging reaction time effect for the Stroop task (@fMRI_results\.A).
 Next, we replaced the linear term with a non-linearity via a spline-set.
 Again, we find a wide-spread reaction time effect, albeit, using a strict multiple-correction control, only significant in three ROIs.
 Comparing results from a model using a linear predictor with a model using a non-linear predictor (@fMRI_results\.C), it is visible that the non-linear model captures a non-linear pattern in the BOLD time course, which a linear predictor cannot.
 Note that with our B-spline basis, it is not straightforward to test the superiority of the non-linear over the linear model, and we leave this for future studies.
 Further note, that we have very little data (~10min) to estimate such a non-linear effect, which resulted in lower power, as indicated by larger p-values (@fMRI_results\.B).
-In summary, we succeeded in our main goal to demonstrate the feasibility of combining overlap correction and duration modelling for fMRI data.
+In summary, we succeeded in our main goal to demonstrate the feasibility of combining overlap correction and duration modeling for fMRI data.

 ]